dplanitzer/Serena/README.md

 The following user space programs are available at this time:

-* A simple shell with command history support
+* A simple [interactive shell](Commands/sh/README.md) with command line editing and history support

 The level of completeness and correctness of the various modules varies quite a bit at this time.
 Things are generically planned to improve over time :)